Classic 1970S Tv Schedule Board Game

 READ

-Classic Online Board Games
+Classic Board Games With New Upgrade

 One individual, Janet Thompson, remembers her weekends spent playing this game with her siblings and parents.
 She shares, “We would spend hours strategizing which shows to bid on and how to cleverly schedule them.
 It was not only a fun game but also an opportunity for us to bond as a family and share in our love for television”.